Top 5 SEO Brisbane Tips

 A citation is any online reference of your business details: name, contact details i.e. address and phone number.
 A link back to your website from a local directory isn't critical here too, Google is smart enough to evaluate your website/business merely from online references of your Name, Address and Phone (NAP).

-Below is a list of free local directory websites that I use, if you only list with one, make sure it is www.yelp.com.au and you upload some images, they’ll get geocoded:
+Below is a list of free local directory websites that I use, if you only list one as a Brisbane SEO tip, make sure it is www.yelp.com.au and you upload some images, they'll get geocoded:

 3. Encourage and facilitate Customer Reviews

 Reviews from local Brisbane customers will help with your Local SEO.
+This is a great SEO Brisbane tip.
 Encourage your customers to leave a review on your GMB listing or your website, or a third-party website like ProductReview.com.au.

 I recommend https://www.innovareviews.com/ as the tool for you to publish website customer reviews.
 It has structured data markup so it